sflavelle/writing/Incompatible Time (AHiT)/Chapters/02 - Back Then/03 - The Spaceship.md

 "I never signed that contract."

-"***Ah, but I remember writing it, and* you *remember signing it!
+"***Ah, but I remember writing it, and* you *remember defiling* and *signing it!
 So, even if it hasn't actually happened yet, that contract (and all the others, might I add) is completely valid, whether we like it or not!***" At least, that's how Snatcher figured it worked.
 Granted, his knowledge in law never had to stand up to time manipulation prior to now. "***But if you must insist, I came by to ask... what happens now.***"

 "Now?"
 Hat Kid crossed her arms.
 "I've retrieved all the time fuel.
 This ship can actually move again.
 I'm doing a few last minute errands, and then I'm leaving.
 I'm going home."